mathieukapfer/hello_mppa/README.md

 # Helper

-All commands present in this memo are also written in file `makefile` that include also an index of available code examples To get it, just type `make`:
+All commands present in this memo are also written in file `makefile` that include also an index of available code examples.

+To get it, just type `make`:

 ```